robertDurst/robertdurst.github.io/_posts/tech/2022-08-13-Napkin-Math-at-Work.md

 ---
 layout: post
-title:  "Napkin Math at Work: a Tool for Allocating Engineering Effort"
+title:  "Napkin Math at Work"
 date:   2022-08-13 00:00:00 +0700
 tech: true
 ---

 I am about four months into my journey at [Spring Health](https://springhealth.com) and it's been a great learning experience thus far!
 Besides learning the ins-and-outs of Rails, a coworker and I have set up a load testing environment and utilized this to bring forth a few notable perf wins.
-Those stories are worthy of the official Spring Health Engineering... stay tuned!
+Those stories are worthy of the official Spring Health Engineering Blog... stay tuned!

 However, here's a sneak peak.